 A changing area is available.

-- Tuesday and Thursday from 10.30am to 11am at Strood Library
+- Tuesdays and Thursdays - 10.30am to 11am at Strood Community Hub

-- Mondays from 10.30am to 11am at Walderslade Hook Meadow Library
+- Mondays - 10.30am to 11am at Walderslade Hook Meadow Library